Skip to main content

 What the integration covers

-The Blockchain0x CrewAI integration is the official bridge between Blockchain0x agent wallets and CrewAI's Agent / Tool primitives.
-It adds four capabilities to a crew that it does not have by default: per-agent paid-tool calls, per-agent identity (with a public profile counterparties can verify), per-agent spend policies that survive prompt injection, and audit logs indexed by Agent rather than by Crew run.
+The CrewAI payment integration is a pattern, not a package.
+Each agent in a crew pays through a small local x402 proxy built on @blockchain0x/x402, which gives the crew four capabilities it lacks by default: per-agent paid-tool calls, per-agent identity with a public profile counterparties can verify, per-agent spend limits that survive prompt injection, and audit indexed by agent rather than by crew run.

-The integration's design principle is that every CrewAI Agent is its own economic actor.
-A crew of five agents has five wallets, five spend policies, and five audit trails.
-This matches how CrewAI already thinks about Agents - each has its own role, goal, and tools - and extends the same isolation to money.
+The design principle is that every CrewAI agent is its own economic actor.
+A crew of five agents has five wallets, five limits, and five audit trails.
+That matches how CrewAI already thinks - each agent has its own role, goal, and tools - and extends the same isolation to money.

-This LP is the integration-cluster reference.
-The task-oriented walkthrough is at how-to-add-payments-to-crewai-agent; the canonical reference page is /integrations/crewai.
-This page focuses on what the integration is, what surfaces it touches, and how to think about crew-specific patterns.
+This is the integration-cluster reference.
+The task-oriented walkthrough is how-to-add-payments-to-crewai-agent, which includes the full proxy code; the canonical reference is the CrewAI integration page.
+Here the focus is what the integration is, what it touches, and the crew-specific patterns.

 Compatibility matrix